The Essentials page in Sani Analytics provides you with a general overview of the hand hygiene levels at your health care facility.

 Primary contact person: Sees the average hand hygiene level of all wards.

-The line chart displays the daily compliance over the past 30 days.
+Displays the daily hand hygiene level for the past 30 days.

 This number informs the customer of the amount of sanitizations occurring during a 24-hour period.
-It refers to all the sanitizations taking place in a ward when staff is using a dispenser with a Sani Sensor.
-The number also includes the amount of sanitizations in the kitchen, offices, hallways and patient toilets if there is a Sani Sensor on the dispensers and this is even though there are no hand hygiene results for these rooms.
+It refers to all the sanitizations taking place in a ward when healthcare workers are using a dispenser with a Sani Sensor.
+The sanitizations are only registered if the healthcare worker is wearing a Sani ID.

-The amount of sanitizations does not have to be related to a compliance situation.
-Many healthcare workers sanitize when leaving the office (or walking in the hallway) and perform hand rub for 30 seconds while working into the patient room, and they need to be credited for that specific sanitization and do not need to sanitize once more when entering the patient zone.
+The number of sanitizations does not have to be related to a compliance situation.
+Many healthcare workers sanitize when leaving the office or walking in the hallway, and perform hand rub for 30 seconds while working into the patient room.
+They need to be credited for that specific sanitization, and they do not need to sanitize once more when entering the patient zone.
 BUT the healthcare worker might also sanitize in situations where they are not obligated to do so e.g. between different tasks in the offices.
 These sanitizations will also be recorded and displayed in Essentials even though these sanitizations were not directly related to the compliance results.

 How can I use this data?

-Fourth, download the data as a CSV file to use in your internal data analysis tools.
+- Download the data as a CSV file to use in your internal data analysis tools.

-Sani nudge recommendations
+Sani Nudge recommendations

 We recommend you target the wards with the lowest overall compliance.
 Present the data to the staff and discuss hand hygiene in your weekly meetings.
 Perhaps ask your colleagues why they think hand hygiene is not as high as it should be.
 Go over your hand hygiene rules of your hospital.